"

 Figure 6.49.
 Slip Roller / Photo Credit: WikiLarousse, CC BY-SA 4.0

-Sometimes, the desired shape for a workpiece is not a sharp bend but a gentle curve.
-A metal rolling machine is the tool to use in this case.
-A slip roller is used to form plate and other flat stock.
-A ring roller is used to form pipe, tube, angle, and bar stock.
-Either of these types of rollers can be hand driven or electrically powered depending on the size.
+When the desired shape for a workpiece is not a sharp bend but a gentle curve, a metal rolling machine is the tool to use.
+A slip roller is used to form plates and other flat stock while a ring roller is used to form pipe, tube, angle, and bar stock.
+Either of these two types of rollers can be hand-driven or electrically powered, depending on their size.

 A ring roller, used to form metal stock such as angle, box tube, and pipe.